Welcome to Monte Oliveto & San Miniato.

 Dedicated to the first martyr Miniato, the construction of this large complex started in 1276 and was completed in 1480, which in these 200 years saw the addition of 6-7 chapels.

 A main feature of the Church, without a doubt, is the first alter of the Madonna, painted in 1708, however, many of the artworks and architecture of the church are attributed to a number of artists.

 Some of these include, Francesco Curradi, Ridolfo Ghirlandaio, Joannes Maria de Reggys (Beheading of the Baptist), and an unknown painter, creating a bit of mystery around the whole thing.

 In the refectory a large painting of Charles Bambocci with the Dinner of St. Francis and St. Clare, also takes the stage.

 Other works include a wooden crucifix of the sixteenth century and a wooden statue of St. Anthony of Padua of the 18th century.

 Why visit The Convent of San Francesco

-2. You will notice the church is not as impeccably maintained as many other San Franciscan churches around in Italy and this was part of its charm.
+2. While this church is not impeccably maintained, as many of the other San Franciscan churches around Italy, this was part of its charm.

-Have you been to Monte Oliveto or San Miniato or both?
-What were your thoughts and experiences during your visit?
-Please make sure to tell me your story and what you discovered on your trip, in the comments below!
+Have you been to Monte Oliveto & San Miniato or both and what were your thoughts and experiences during your visit?
+Please make sure to tell me your story and what you discovered on your trip.